johanneswussler/Mendix-AWS-Lambda/README.md

 ## 6. Create the Application Logic

-In this section you will add the application's logic that will take a tracking number from the user and then calls **Amazon Lambda** functions and returns the results of those function calls to the user.
+In this section you will add the application's logic that will take a tracking number from the user and then calls **AWS Lambda** functions and returns the results of those function calls to the user.

 1. Create a new folder in the module with the name *Objects*.
 This folder will contain the elements responsible for the logic.
 2. Open the microflow **ACT_Parcel_Track** in the microflow editor by double-clicking it in the **App Explorer**.